-Personal Computer alternatives are mainly AI Personal Assistants.
+Personal Computer alternatives are mainly AI Personal Assistants but may also be AI Agent Platforms.
 Browse these if you want a narrower list of alternatives or looking for a specific functionality of Personal Computer.

 A personal AI assistant that connects to your existing chat apps and handles real tasks like email, calendar, and flight check-ins on your behalf.